 Piedmont Natural Gas provides gas services to southern Moore County where several vacant industrial buildings and sites are available for new and expanding industries.
 Line size ranges from 2 to 8 inches in diameter.

 Moore County is served US Highway 1, US Highway 15-501, and multiple N.C. state highways, including NC 5, NC 73, and NC 211.
 Interstate 73/74 is easily accessible, located just over the western county border in neighboring Montgomery County, about 20 miles from the Town of Aberdeen’s industrial corridor.
 Interstate 95 in Cumberland County south of Fayetteville is less than 40 miles from Aberdeen.
 For traffic counts, view Moore County’s Annual Average Daily Traffic map.

 Moore County Airport (SOP) is county-owned and located between Southern Pines and Whispering Pines.
 Commercial carrier service is not available, but the airport does provide a full range of services for private aircraft.
 The airfield is open 24/7, and charter service is available.
 Several commercial, international airports providing passenger and freight services are within a 1.5 hour drive of Moore County.
 Raleigh-Durham International Airport (RDU) is just an hour’s drive away.
-Charlotte Douglas International Airport (CLT), Piedmont Triad International Airport (GSO), and Fayetteville Regional Airport (FAY) are all easily accessible also.
+Charlotte Douglas International Airport (CLT), Central North Carolina International Airport (GSO), and Fayetteville Regional Airport (FAY) are all easily accessible also.

 Two short railroad lines and 1 main line offer freight services in Moore County.